technoo10201/ESP32-read-APS-inverters-platformio/README.md

 - A lot of system info on the webpage
 - Easy firmware update "Over The Air"

-## the hardware
+## Hardware
 It is nothing more than an esp32 device and a prepared cc2530, cc2531 zigbee module.
 And a powersupply.

 The zigbeemodule should be flashed with a firmware that is developped by kadsol : [CC25xx_firmware](https://github.com/Koenkk/zigbee2mqtt/files/10193677/discord-09-12-2022.zip).

 The firmware is also available [here](https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/blob/main/cc25xx_firmware.zip).

 Much more info as to the development of this software can be found here https://github.com/Koenkk/zigbee2mqtt/issues/4221.

 For info on how to build and use it, please see the [wiki](https://github.com/patience4711/ESP32-read-APS-inverters/wiki)

-## how does it work
+## How does it work
 APS works with their own zigbee implementation.

 The ESP-ECU sends zigbee commands (wireless) to the inverters and analyzes the answers, extracting the values.

 The ESP communicates with the zigbee module through the alternative serial port (wired).

 The ESP-ECU starts a coordinator (an entity that can start a zigbee network).
 The coordinator binds the inverters and sends the poll requests to them.

 The interesting values are send via mqtt and displayed on the main page.
 The ecu sends a message that there is new data and the webpage reacts by requesting the new data.

 <br><br> example of a sensor in Domoticz:<br>
 ![graph2](https://user-images.githubusercontent.com/12282915/139062602-71e92216-9703-4fc4-acc6-fabf544c4ffd.jpg)

-## changelog ##
+## Changelog ##

-version ESP32-ECU_V0_9:
+This was compiled with board version
+* latest mods tosend locally declared for info- and detailspages
+*  edit readZigbee
+*  made processIncomingByte redundant
+*  moved crc and slen to sendZigbee
+*  added a debugmessage to sendzigbee when (diag)
+*  removed the line 336 memset crashed the zigbee
+*  testing sending via sendZB
+*  changed the notation of the invID, saved as was extracted so inverting not needed anymore
+*  experimenting with extractValue() )AAA-DECODE
+*  used arduinojson to make the jsons
+*  made all inverterdata float()
+*  introduced events. // when do we need to refresh
+*  when new data (after a poll, sleep/wakeup midnight)
+*  compressed webpages and scripts combined them to one file
+*  changed the order of handles in the server, the most popular first

+**version ESP32-ECU_V0_9:**
 * fixed a bug in the html of the inverterspage
 * introduced an improved debugging method

-version ESP32-ECU_V0_8:
+**version ESP32-ECU_V0_8:**
 * fixed a bug related to the working of the button

-version ESP32-ECU_V0_7:
+**version ESP32-ECU_V0_7:**
 * more efficient communication browser/server (events driven)
 * minimized all webpages and javascripts
 * improved menu and browsing on the ecu website

-version ESP32-ECU_V0_5:
+**version ESP32-ECU_V0_5:**
 * more efficient use of the memory
 * Use of arduinoJson

-version ESP32-ECU_V0_4:
+**version ESP32-ECU_V0_4:**
 * Banned all string operations in main processes
 * Some webpages improved.

-version ESP32-ECU_V0_3b:
+**version ESP32-ECU_V0_3b:**
 * some security updates (maintenance from outside the own network)
 * fine-tuned the pairing process
 * redesigned the important processes to gain more free heap.
 * some cosmetics and small bugs

-version ESP32-ECU_V0_1d:
+**version ESP32-ECU_V0_1d:**
 * replaced elegantOta with my own implentation
 * fixed a bug in the pairing proces
 * solved system crashed due to string operations
 * fixed a bug in the pairing proces

-version ESP32-ECU_V0_1a:
+**version ESP32-ECU_V0_1a:**
 Relative to the esp8266:
 * new frontpage with buttons to inverter details
 * removed the websocket console to relieve the webserver